Notice regarding the quality of machine translation

 To go further Articles L. 171-1, R. 171-10 and R. 173-58 of the Rural Code and Marine Fisheries.

-For a temporary and casual exercise (Free Service Delivery)
+For a temporary and casual exercise (Freedom to provide services)

 The national of a European Union (EU) or European Economic Area (EEA) state may use his or her professional title in France, either temporarily or occasionally, subject to: